AD-Vega/rtl-power-fftw/README.md

 run for whatever time required to collect the needed number of samples, which can be considerably longer than the effective integration time.
-If you need the program to stop after a fixed time -- regardless of the actual number of samples collected -- use the `--wall-time` switch.
+If you need the program to stop after a fixed time -- regardless of the actual number of samples collected -- use the `--strict-time` switch.
 Be warned, though, that only *acquisition* is stopped after this time and it can take several more seconds for the FFT of the remaining data to be performed (this time overhead depends on the nuber of buffers used).